Meemansh06/weatherdatapredictionapp-/README.md

 ##  Overview
 This project explores a historical global temperature dataset dating back to **1750** and applies **Random Forest Regression** to predict the **Land and Ocean Average Temperature** based on land temperature features.

-The goal was to build an end-to-end pipeline using Python and scikit-learn that demonstrates real-world data preprocessing, model building, and evaluation — showcasing the application of machine learning for climate forecasting.
+The goal was to build an end-to-end pipeline using Python and scikit-learn that demonstrates real-world data preprocessing, model building, and evaluation; showcasing the application of machine learning for climate forecasting.

 ## What I learned